SQL Notebook

 ON ph.station_code = mt.station_code;

-INNER JOIN keeps only rows with matching keys in both tables.
+INNER JOIN keeps only rows that have a match in both tables.

 SELECT mt.station_name,